Trial of the Six: Trial and verdicts

 On 25 October 1922 (12 October on the "old style" Greek calendar in use at the time), the junta constituted an "extraordinary military tribunal", which convened on 13 November (31 October) in the then parliament building and carried out a 15 day trial in which the five most senior members of the overthrown administration (Dimitrios Gounaris, Georgios Baltatzis (el), Nikolaos Stratos, Nikolaos Theotokis (el), and Petros Protopapadakis) and General Georgios Hatzianestis (last commander-in-chief of the Asia Minor campaign) were tried for high treason, convicted, and sentenced to death.
 They were executed a few hours after the verdict was handed down and before its publication on 28 November 1922 (15 November).
-The excusions occurred at Goudi, a suburb of Athens.
+The executions occurred at Goudi, a suburb of Athens.
 According to the decision, the six, with their support for the return of exiled Constantine to the throne and with their decisions during the war against Kemal, damaged the national interests and strained the relations with the Allies, leading the country to the defeat.
 The decision was previously taken to the office of Plastiras, "leader of the revolution," to sign.
 When the decision was published, it started with "In the name of the King of Hellenes George II".

 Two defendants, Admiral Michail Goudas (el) and General Xenophon Stratigos, received a life imprisonment sentence.
 The ex-king's brother, Prince Andrew, also a senior commanding officer in the failed campaign, had been indicted as well but was in Corfu at the time.
 He was arrested, transported to Athens, tried by the same tribunal a few days later, found guilty of the same crimes, and sentenced to death.
 His sentence was then mitigated to banishment from Greece for life as he was found to be "completely lacking in high military command experience" (Greek: "της τελείας απειρίας περί την διοίκησιν ανωτέρων μονάδων").
 The prince and his family (which included his infant son – carried in a wooden vegetable crate – Prince Philip, later the Duke of Edinburgh) were evacuated on the British warship on December 4, leaving Corfu island for Brindisi.